subvod/examples/README.md

 - How to [call C functions in FASM](https://board.flatassembler.net/topic.php?t=18707).
 - The [differences between x86, x86-64, and x64 explained](https://stackoverflow.com/a/53364541).
 - How to [determine what language a compiled/packaged program was written in](https://reverseengineering.stackexchange.com/q/3362).
+- How to [debug using GDB](https://cs.baylor.edu/~donahoo/tools/gdb/tutorial.html), a quick overview with a basic example.
+- [Reversing and cracking first simple program](https://youtu.be/VroEiMOJPm8), a video tutorial using `gdb`.

 *References:*